George E. de Silva

-George Edmund de Silva (8 June 1879 - 12 March 1950) was a Ceylonese lawyer and politician.
+George Edmund de Silva (Sinhala ජෝර්ජ් ඊ. ද සිල්වා; 8 June 1879 - 12 March 1950) was a Ceylonese lawyer and politician.
 He was the first Cabinet Minister of Industries, Industrial Research and Fisheries in independent Sri Lanka (then Ceylon) (1947–1948), a Member of Parliament and State Council.

 Early life and legal career

-Born at Matara, his father was Weeradivakara Muhandieamage Cornelis de Silva, a rural ayurvedic physician.
+He was born at Matara to Weeradivakara Muhandieamage Cornelis de Silva, a rural ayurvedic physician.
 George de Silva initially worked as a reporter for the Ceylon Independent and ran a vegetable stall to make ends meet.
 Later he became a staff journalist of The Times of Ceylon.
 He studied at the Lorensz Tutory in Colombo, entered Ceylon Law College and passed his proctors' final exam in 1907 becoming a proctor.
 Moving to Kandy, de Silva established a lucrative legal practice in criminal law in the unofficial bar which was at the time dominated by Burger proctors.
 He established his legal firm De Silva & Karunaratne.
 His brothers Timothy and Gregory too became proctors.